 - Tip: I picked campaign dates so I would cover two month ends (when most people get paid), it didn't seem to help but I would still do this again in the future.

 - Mistake: I didn't have a demo.
-I was shown the daily conversions for a game who put a demo put mid Kickstarter and you can see a dramatic improvement after the demo.
+I was shown the daily conversions for a game who released a demo in the middle of their campaign and you can see a dramatic improvement after the demo.

 - Mistake: I didn't contact any press/streamers before the start